costrouc/pysrim/README.md

 ## Copy SRIM output files to directory

+After a SRIM calculation has completed run `copy_output_files` to take all of the output files and move them to a directory of your liking.

 ``` python
 SRIM.copy_output_files('/tmp/srim', '/home/costrouc/scratch/srim')
 ```

 ## Post processes SRIM output as numpy arrays

+`srim-python` was not designed to create nice plots for you becuase this would never be flexible enough for your use case.
+Instead `srim-python` provides classes with properties for each column of the output results file as nice numpy arrays.
+The posibilities are endless at this point.

 ``` python
 def plot_damage_energy(folder, ax):